hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

 ## Holographic Imaging

+- how its made?
+    - laser lights
+        - from different directions
+        - to form interference patterns
+    - medium & beams do not move (are stationary)
+    - object beam
+        - passed through scene onto recording medium (polymer plate)
+    - and reference beam
+        - hits only recording medium
+        - used to re-create hologram from patten on plate
+            - by diffraction
+    - both these beams create interference patterns, creating images
+    - hol. images copied by embossing
+    - hol. images viewed in white light
 - uses
+    - hol. images on bank notes
+        - difficult to forge
+        - information secretly stored
+            - to identify source of image
+    - on credit cards / passports
+        - for security
+        - to identify person / brand
+        - hard to copy
     - astronount in spacecraft
         - create heads-up display in screen
         - use of a holographic filter